Fix Prompt Template Drift Between Agent Versions

 Prevention

-- Log the exact prompt version and SHA-256 hash with every agent run so you can reproduce any past run exactly.
+• Log the exact prompt version and SHA-256 hash with every run so any past run is reproducible.

-- Validate all template placeholder variables at agent startup — fail loudly on variable mismatch rather than silently rendering empty fields.
+• Validate template placeholders at startup; fail loudly on a variable mismatch rather than rendering a blank section.

-- Require code review for prompt changes just as for code changes — prompt text is production logic, not documentation.
+• Review prompt changes like code changes — prompt text is production logic, not documentation.

 FAQ

 Q: Should prompts be versioned separately from the agent code that uses them?
 A: Yes.
-Prompts change for different reasons (quality tuning, new requirements, bug fixes in instructions) than the code changes (new features, refactoring).
-Separate versioning allows you to roll back a prompt regression without rolling back code changes, and vice versa.
+Prompts change for different reasons (quality tuning, new requirements, instruction bug fixes) than code (features, refactors).
+Separate versioning lets you roll back a prompt regression without touching code, and vice versa.
+Keep the prompt files in the same repo for atomic PRs, but give them their own version numbers and changelog.

-Q: How do I evaluate whether a new prompt version is better than the old one?
-A: Create an evaluation dataset of 20-50 inputs with human-rated expected outputs.
-Run both versions on the dataset and compare scores.
-Only promote the new version if it improves average score without regressing any individual test case below the previous version’s score.
+Q: How do I evaluate whether a new prompt version is actually better?
+A: Build an eval set of 20-50 inputs with rated expected outputs.
+Run both versions and compare scores.
+Only promote if the new version raises the average without dropping any individual case below the old version’s score.
+LangSmith and Langfuse both support running an eval over a dataset against a specific prompt version.